junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No, it's the fact," Cas says with a straight face.
 "I don't know why, but every time you are around, I feel significantly better."

+*That explains the coughing blood on the dungeon floor when he was out looking for Nick's body.* Dean thinks.
+So maybe Lucifer was telling the truth, he didn't do anything, it's just Cas's symptom getting worse with him being away for too long. *Christ, how does that happen?*

 Dean rubs his cheeks, huffing a small laugh.
 "That sounds exactly like chick-flicks."

 He runs into Cas's serious eyes, and Dean swallows, forcing his voice go lighter.
 "Alright, Sap, stay close then.
-We'll figure out how to fix you up."
+We'll figure out how to fix you up.
+Gotta be a way."

 "Thank you," Dean hears a quiet murmur from Cas.